nischita44/boba-oracle/README.md

 # 🧋 AI BobaGenie

-Tell the Oracle how you're feeling.
+Tell the AI BobaGenie how you're feeling.
 It picks your boba.

 A tiny AI-powered web app that recommends boba drinks based on your mood and the weather — complete with sweetness, ice level, toppings, and exactly how to order at the shop.